MARK YOUR CALENDAR: Events coming up in the Dan River Region

 Dec.
 26

-HARRY JOHNSON BASKETBALL TOURNAMENT: The Harry Johnson Basketball Tournament will be held at George Washington High School, 701 Broad St., beginning Dec.
-26, 27 & 28.
+HARRY JOHNSON BASKETBALL TOURNAMENT: The Harry Johnson Basketball Tournament will be held at George Washington High School, 701 Broad St., on Dec.
+26-28.
 Games on Dec.
 26 and 27 in session one will be held at 11 a.m., 1 p.m. and 3 p.m. at cost of $7 per session, children under five and under, $5.
 The GWHS ticket office will be open at 10 a.m. and 5 p.m. each day of the tournament.

 SATURDAY